mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 ### Custom component

-You can also customize column menu by [passing a custom component](/x/react-data-grid/components/#overriding-components) to the `ColumnMenu` slot of the data grid component.
-If you want some default items rendered, you can import them and use in your custom component.
+You can also customize and replace the column menu by [passing a fully custom component](/x/react-data-grid/components/#overriding-components) to the `ColumnMenu` slot of the Data Grid.
+If you want to add some of the default menu items to your custom component, you can import and re-use them.

 {{"demo": "CustomColumnMenuGrid.js", "bg": "inline"}}

 :::info
-<strong>Tip</strong>: In column menu component and items, you recieve a prop `colDef` corresponding to the current column, you can use this to conditionally render some items or change some logic.
+<strong>Tip</strong>: In the `ColumnMenu` component and its items, you receive the prop `colDef` corresponding to the current column; you can use this to conditionally render some items or change some logic.
 :::

 ## Column menu with Pro/Premium options [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan)[<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan)

-When using `DataGridPro` or `DataGridPremium` components, the column menu contains additional menu items related to Pro and Premium features:
+In the following demo, you can see in action all the additional menu items related to the commercial features.

 {{"demo": "ColumnMenuGridPremium.js", "bg": "inline"}}